Parathyroid Gland and Kidney Stones

 In this procedure, you are given general anesthesia and the surgeon makes an incision in the front of your neck.
 He or she then finds the parathyroid glands, determines their size, and removes any enlarged ones.
 In most people, there is only one enlarged gland.

 How long you stay in the hospital and how quickly you recover depend on your age and general health.
 But many people leave the hospital a few days after surgery.
-You generally can return to work and your normal activities in 1 to 2 weeks.
+You typically can return to work and your normal activities in 1 to 2 weeks.

 eMedicineHealth Medical Reference from Healthwise